 We planned to review the evidence about the effects of tube feeding (via either the nose or the stomach) in people with cystic fibrosis.

-We found 38 trials in our searches, but none of the trials put volunteers into different treatment groups completely at random comparing the effects of tube feeding to no tube feeding over a period of at least a month.
+We found 44 trials in our searches, but none matched the design and duration of the trials we wanted to examine.
 We therefore did not include any trials in this review.

 Ideally, more research is needed to compare tube feeding with oral supplements and with normal diet.
 New trials should also look at when tube feeding should be started for the best results.
 These trials may be difficult to run as it may be wrong not to provide people with the extra calories they need, and when they need them, in this way.

 Supplemental enteral tube feeding is widely used throughout the world to improve nutritional status in people with cystic fibrosis.
 The methods mostly used, nasogastric or gastrostomy feeding, are expensive and may have a negative effect on self-esteem and body image.
 Reported use of enteral tube feeding suggests that it results in nutritional and respiratory improvement; but, efficacy has not been fully assessed by randomised controlled trials.
 It is acknowledged, however, that performing a randomised controlled trial would be difficult due to the ethics of withholding an intervention in a group of people whose nutritional status necessitates it.

 Enteral tube feeding is routinely used in many cystic fibrosis centres when oral dietary and supplement intake has failed to achieve an adequate nutritional status.
 The use of this method of feeding is assessed on an individual basis taking into consideration the patients age and clinical status.
 This is a final update of a previously published review.